-Beyond Keywords: Using Internal Linking to Build Topical Authority
+Internal Linking to Build Topical Authority: Beyond Keyword Optimization

 The Shift: From Keywords to Concepts

-In the old days of SEO, we matched keywords.
+In the early 2010s, SEO centered on keyword density and exact-match anchor text.
 If a user searched for “best running shoes,” Google looked for pages containing that exact phrase.
+Ranking was a matter of repeating target keywords more often than competitors.

 The “Bank” Problem